Written by Willie Peacock, attorney

 With trust accounting being a malpractice trap, many attorneys choose to structure their fees and payment plans to avoid using their trust accounts.
 Avoiding using your trust accounts means less bar oversight, less accidents jeopardizing one’s license, and fewer fund transfers between accounts.

 It’s unclear whether or not charging such an “intake fee” does not count as part of this limit.
-This is exactly the sort of murky trust account question that keeps lawyers up at night, by the way.
+This is exactly the sort of murky trust account question that keeps lawyers up at night.

 The trust accounting process